 |"Hey Ralph, check out this awesome wood paneling."|

 Besides, the presence of the lizardmen on the Seaghost just doesn't make any sense.
 Few smugglers I've dealt with have ever offered me a hammock in their yacht as part of the negotiations, and I like to think that I make a slightly better house guest than a bunch of fangy, cannibalistic, mud-wallowing lizard fiends.
 And, as unlikely as it is that a gang of smugglers would offer room and board on their ship, it's even less likely that the lizardos would take them up on the offer.
 What do they have to gain from sailing around with a bunch of humans unless they're planning on eating them?
-I can't think of anything, and I'm pretty much the smartest guy you know.*

-I think the U-series modules, in order to fit into an old school sand box campaign, needs to be de-railed a bit.
+I think the U-series modules, in order to fit into an old school campaign, needs to be de-railed a bit.
 So let's say that the PCs roll into Saltmarsh hunting around for an adventure.
 They hear about the haunted house, but they also maybe catch wind of some lizardman activity in the vicinity.
-And maybe those lizardmen the folks are skirmishing with are actually Sahuagin, but no one in the village or the party can really discern one species of scaly fucks from the other, not having had a lot of commerce with either species up to now.
+And maybe those lizardmen the folks are skirmishing with are actually Sahuagin, but no one in the village or the party can really discern one species of scaly freaks from the other, not having had a lot of commerce with either species up to now.

 In this set-up the party will most likely still head off to the haunted house cuz at least they know where that is.
 And if they survive the Seaghost--big if--then they meet this dipshit water elf who tells them that he overheard the smugglers and lizardmen haggling over a few crates of AKs and a jumbo-sized block of C4.
-The PCs report this to the Privy Council** back in town and the folks there are all "Run for your lives--there's a Lizardman invasion coming!"
+The PCs report this to the Privy Council or whatever it's called back in town and the folks there are all "Run for your lives--there's a Lizardman invasion coming!"
 So they go into full-on panic-mode and do what every troubled village in D&D-land always does: hire, persuade, or coerce a band of sociopathic outsiders--aka "PCs"--to take care of the problem.

 Essentially, what I'm saying is don't make U2 a Gotcha'.
 Let the PCs and lizardmen figure out whether or not it's a good idea to drop their hostilities and team up against the Sahuaguin on their own.
 So forget the were-gild crocodile fiasco; the lizard men can either team up or piss off.